 Each data subject shall have the right granted by the European legislator to object, on grounds relating to his or her particular situation, at any time, to processing of personal data concerning him or her, which is based on point (e) or (f) of Article 6(1) of the GDPR.
 This also applies to profiling based on these provisions.

-If the florianmatthias OG processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
+If the florianmatthias GmbH processes personal data for direct marketing purposes, the data subject shall have the right to object at any time to processing of personal data concerning him or her for such marketing.
 This applies to profiling to the extent that it is related to such direct marketing.
-If the data subject objects to the florianmatthias OG to the processing for direct marketing purposes, the florianmatthias OG will no longer process the personal data for these purposes.
+If the data subject objects to the florianmatthias GmbH to the processing for direct marketing purposes, the florianmatthias GmbH will no longer process the personal data for these purposes.

 h) Automated individual decision-making, including profiling